 SO/CU 370 - Urban Identities in Contemporary Europe

-This course aims at analyzing shifts in modern urban identity formations in European urban spaces through the lenses of memory politics and migration.
-We will delineate national, sub and supra-national identities in their historical and current development, look into the re-structuring of national narratives after 11/9 1989 and 9/11 2001 as well as under recent political tensions: the new wave of populism and the aftermath of the refugee crisis.
-We will analyze the ongoing public discourses on European integration, the risks of disintegration and detect hybrid spaces related to identity formation between geography, ethnicity, race, religion, class, and gender.
-The focus of empirical reflection and research literature will be on the European city with special references to Berlin, Paris, Istanbul, and Warsaw.
+This course aims at analyzing shifts in modern identity formations in Europe with an emphasis on urban space through the lenses of memory representations and reconfigurations of social structures/migration.
+The focus will be on memory politics, ethnic conflicts and war, migration, as well as political and economic transformations.
+We will delineate collective (national, sub and supranational) identities in their historical and current development looking into the re-structuring of major national narratives after 1989, in the aftermath of the refugee crisis, and within the war in Ukraine.
+We will analyze conflict zones in Europe’s pluralist societies, the risks of disintegration and detect hybrid spaces related to identity between nation, ethnicity, race, religion, class, and gender.
+In the second part of the course, we investigate the interdependence between identity, language politics, food cultures and immigration.
+The focus of empirical reflection and research literature will be on the European city with special references to Berlin, and selected European cities.

 Course Information